Why we love this easy strawberry crumble

 Can you make a crisp ahead of time

-You can make a crisp ahead of time but there’s a but.
+You can make this strawberry crisp ahead of time but there’s a but.
 If you want to put it together on the morning of the evening you plan to bake it that should be fine but any longer and;

 - don’t assemble it until you’re ready to bake – some of the moisture from the fruit will seep into the topping and it won’t properly crisp up.
 Instead, store the crumble mixture separate to the fruit, then assemble it right before you put it in the oven.